freemell/Pourboire/README.md

-# SolTip - Tip anyone on X with Solana
+# Pourboire - Tip anyone on X with Solana

 A complete decentralized application (dApp) that enables instant tips and donations on X (Twitter) using Solana blockchain.
 Built with Next.js, TypeScript, and featuring a stunning neural network hero component.

 ## 🚀 Features

 ### Core Functionality
-- **Instant Tips**: Send SOL or USDC to any X post with a simple @SolTip mention
+- **Instant Tips**: Send SOL or USDC to any X post with a simple @Pourboire mention
 - **Auto-Pay Features**: Set up automatic tipping rules for followers, replies, or giveaways
 - **Zero Fees**: Only pay Solana network fees (~0.000005 SOL per transaction)
 - **x402 Integration**: Powered by x402 for instant micropayments and premium features